Kamran-it009/NAVTTC-Classes/Course/Day-5 (14-03-2025)/README.md

 ## Conclusion
 Understanding Python keywords is essential for writing efficient and error-free code.
 Since keywords are predefined and reserved, they should not be used for variable or function names.
 Learning these keywords helps in mastering Python programming.

----
-_This document provides an overview of Python keywords and their uses.
-For the latest keyword list, refer to the official Python documentation._